08priyu/photo-project2/README.md

 # New project
-this is my first mini projrct using html and css
+this is my first mini project using html and css